Joe Glazer: Singer and songwriter

 In 1979, Glazer invited 14 other labor musicians to the George Meany Center for Labor Studies in Silver Spring, Maryland, to share musical and written compositions, and to discuss the effective use of music, song, poetry and chants in labor activism.
 The three-day event became an annual one, becoming known as the Great Labor Arts Exchange (GLAE).
 Over the next five years, the concept of "labor culture" and how the labor movement and the arts interacted, which Glazer and others promoted, expanded.
 In 1984, Glazer incorporated the Labor Heritage Foundation as a parent body for GLAE as well as to curate and promote the culture of the American labor movement.

 In 2002, Glazer released his autobiography, Labor's Troubadour, published by the University of Illinois Press.
 Glazer was awarded the Lifetime Achievement Award by the World Folk Music Association in 2002.

-Death and legacy

-Glazer died on September 29, 2006 at the age of 88 due to the progression of non-Hodgkin's lymphoma, at his home in Silver Spring, Maryland.
-His label, Collector Records, is now part of the Ralph Rinzler Folklife Archives and Collections distributed by the Smithsonian Folkways label.
+His label, Collector Records, later became part of Ralph Rinzler Folklife Archives and Collections distributed by the Smithsonian Folkways label.

+Personal life and death

+Glazer married Mildred Krauss in 1942, and they had three children.
+He died from non-Hodgkin's lymphoma at his home in Chevy Chase, Maryland, on September 19, 2006, at the age of 88.